-Jordan was supported by our charity for over 10 years and loved our hospice so much, his family called it their second home.
+Jordan, from Leicester, was supported by our charity for over 10 years and loved our hospice so much, his family called it their second home.

 Having been poorly since birth, Jordan suffered from Hydrocephalous, Epilepsy and respiratory problems.
 He died in April 2020 at the age of 25.